Managing Backed-Up Data

 To access data stored in an archive repository, you must first retrieve the data.
-During the data retrieval process, a temporary copy of the archived data is created in a blob container where the archive repository resides.
-This copy is created in the hot or cool tier and stored for the period of time that you specify when launching the data retrieval process.
-For more information, see the Copy an archived blob to an online tier section in Microsoft Docs.
+During the data retrieval process, a temporary copy of the archived data is created in an Amazon S3 bucket where the archive repository resides.
+This copy is stored in the S3 standard storage class for the period of time that you specify when launching the data retrieval process.

 To launch the data retrieval process, do the following:

-- Launch the restore wizard as described in Launch Restore to Microsoft Azure Wizard or Launch Restore to Microsoft Azure SQL Wizard.
+- Launch the restore wizard as described in Launch Restore to Amazon EC2 Wizard.

-- At the Machine or SQL Database step of the restore wizard, select a workload whose backup is stored in an archive repository.
+- At the Machine step of the restore wizard, select a EC2 instance whose backup is stored in an archive repository.
 Click Next.

-- [If the backup is also stored in a standard repository] In the Confirm restore window, click Archive.
+- [If backup is also stored in standard repository] In the Confirm restore window, click Glacier.

 - At the Retrieval Mode step of the Retrieve Backup wizard, select a method for data retrieval:

-- Standard Priority.
-The default priority method.
-The retrieved data will be available within about 15 hours.
+- Expedited.
+The most expensive method.
+The retrieved data will be available within 1–5 minutes.

-For more information on priority options, see Microsoft Docs.
+For more information on the retrieval methods, see AWS Documentation.

 - At the Availability Period step of the Retrieve Backup wizard, do the following: